About GCFM

 First Vice President: Becky Gallery, Harpswell

-Second Vice President: To be announced
+Second Vice President: Lisa Freeman, Newcastle

 Recording Secretary: Joan Toy, Bath